opentrading-net/opentrading-net.github.io/index.md

 aside: true
 ---

-Open Trading Networks builds solution for the commodity and energy trading sector.
+Open Trading Networks builds solutions for the commodity and energy trading sector.

 We're a small consultancy specialising in the build and integration of full lifecyle energy and mining commodity trading systems.
 Our partners have 30+ years of hands on experience with all aspects of the trading landscape: front to back.